ACHC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Acadia Healthcare Company, Inc. Investors With Substantial Losses Have Opportuni...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-28, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Acadia Healthcare Company, Inc. (“Acadia Healthcare” or“the Company”) (NASDAQ: ACHC) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Acadia Healthcare Company, Inc. ("Acadia Healthcare" or "the Company") (NASDAQ: ACHC ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Acadia Healthcare securities between February 28, 2020, and October 18, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/ACHC .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Acadia Healthcare securities between February 28, 2020, and October 18, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site:

 Case Details